dropbox/zxcvbn/README.md

 Bug reports and pull requests welcome!

-zxcvbn is built with CoffeeScript, browserify, and uglifyjs.
-CoffeeScript source lives in `src`, which gets compiled, bundled and minified in `lib/zxcvbn.js`.
+zxcvbn is built with CoffeeScript, browserify, and uglify-js.
+CoffeeScript source lives in `src`, which gets compiled, bundled and minified into `lib/zxcvbn.js`.

 ``` shell
 npm run build    # builds lib/zxcvbn.js
 npm run watch    # same, but quickly rebuilds as changes are made in src.
 ```

+For debugging, both `build` and `watch` output an external source map `lib/zxcvbn.js.map` that points back to the CoffeeScript source.

 Two source files, `adjacency_graphs.coffee` and `frequency_lists.coffee`, are generated by python scripts in `data-scripts` that read raw data from the `data` directory.